Post job

 The primary responsibilities of a registered nurse involve caring for a variety of patients, from ill and injured to those who are healthy and wanting to stay that way.
 Nurses have different specialization and work with particular patients, such as newborn babies or those who are suffering from particular medical conditions.
 They work on different settings which includes hospital, outpatient facility, rehabilitation center, nursing home, dialysis center, home healthcare agency, and other offices.
 They can administer medications, wound care, and other aids or treatment plan.
 They also conduct medical tests, interpret the results, and monitor patients' recovery and progress.

 These skill sets are where the common ground ends though.
-A nurse manager responsibility is more likely to require skills like "customer service," "performance improvement," "quality patient care," and "oversight."
-Whereas a registered nurse requires skills like "bls," "acute care," "acls," and "quality care."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a nurse manager are more likely to require skills like "customer service," "performance improvement," "quality patient care," and "oversight."
+On the other hand, a job as a registered nurse requires skills like "bls," "acute care," "acls," and "quality care."
+As you can see, what employees do in each career varies considerably.

 Staff nurses are registered nurses who are usually assigned to work in a care home, a company, or in a clinical setting.
 They advise the physical assessments of patients, employees, and residents.
 They also handle the checking of vital signs, providing basic medical procedures, giving first aid, and, if possible, providing over the counter medication.
 Staff nurses provide medical attention to the people in their place of assignment.
 They help pave the path to their patients' full recovery.
 Staff nurses are expected to be patient and have good interpersonal skills.

-But both careers also use different skills, according to real nurse manager resumes.
-While nurse manager responsibilities can utilize skills like "home health," "customer service," "performance improvement," and "quality patient care," some staff nurses use skills like "bls," "acls," "acute care," and "family education."
+Each career also uses different skills, according to real nurse manager resumes.
+While nurse manager responsibilities can utilize skills like "home health," "customer service," "performance improvement," and "quality patient care," staff nurses use skills like "bls," "acls," "acute care," and "family education."

 A patient account manager is responsible for supervising patient accounts, processing claims and payments, and resolving insurance discrepancies.
 Patient account managers coordinate with insurance companies to verify claims records and update patients' information in the database.
 They also handle the budget for the department and join the senior management in strategizing techniques to improve account operations and processes.
 A patient account manager must have excellent organizational and leadership skills, especially in managing disputes and assisting the patient account representatives with their inquiries and concerns.